whyutams/whyutams/README.md

 ## 🌱 About Me
 - 🎓 Student at Universitas Negeri Gorontalo.
 - 🌍 Exploring the world of programming and technology.
-- 🌟 Focused on building projects and enhancing my skills.
-- 🔭 Currently focused on **React.js**.
 - 🚀 Enjoy building projects.
 Addicted to coding.

 ## 📊 GitHub Stats